July 12, 2019 - 12:06 pm

 3. Reinforcement Learning

 Reinforcement learning is the way of a train a model without human interaction.
-The model learns interactively from the environment.
+As a result the model learns interactively from the environment.
 So, when the model gets an event or object, it tries to predict the result that we want.
-If the result is correct, the model receives a reward, and if the result is wrong, the model gets punishment.
+Therefore if the result is correct, the model receives a reward, and if the result is wrong, the model gets punishment.
 In that way, the model knows what should do next time.

 Tools for Machine Learning